vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 # OAuth: # Deprecated.
 Continues to be compatible with version 3.x.
 Please use SSO instead.
 #  Enable: false
 #  ClientID: "10274xxxx-v2kn8oe6xxxxx.apps.googleusercontent.com" # The client ID of the OAuth service.
-#  ClientSecret: "GOCSPX-8Enxxxxx" # The client key for the OAuth service.
+#  ClientSecret: "GOCSPX-8Enxxxxx" # The client secret for the OAuth service.
 #  AuthURL: "https://accounts.google.com/o/oauth2/v2/auth" # The URL of the OAuth service.
 #  TokenURL: "https://oauth2.googleapis.com/token" # The URL to get the access token.
 #  Scopes: "https://www.googleapis.com/auth/userinfo.email" # The scope of the OAuth service.